cablelabs/transparent-security/docs/int_header/INT_header.md

   Note: This version of the document is still under discussion and may change.

+This header heavily leveraages the P4 INT header.
+The changes and subset that are required for Transparent Security are noted is this document.

+The origional header document is located at [INT-current-spec.pdf](https://p4.org/assets/INT-current-spec.pdf)

 ## Overview

 The INT header(s) will be inserted between the IP header and the datagram for IPv4 and will be a part of the extended header for IPv6.
 The IP header will be updated to indicate that it has an INT header.